birc-stormtroopers/bit-manipulation/README.md

 With the interpretation of binary numbers we have above, where we consider the bits as coefficients for increasing powers of two, arithmetic works as you would expect it from your elementary school math lessons, except that there are only a finite number of bits to work with.

+### Addition

 If you add two numbers, you add them from least-signficant bit to most-significant bit, with carries where necessary.
-For two 16-bit words, it could look like this:
+For two 8-bit words, it could look like this:

 ```
        57 =   00111001